tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

+Welcome the students and overview the class objectives.

 Open the [slideshow](https://docs.google.com/presentation/d/1uegNjJniwluj1P1nUUfwF2-981xcwlmdR_Hh9m92Nts/edit#slide=id.g480f0dd0a7_0_1809).

-Welcome the students and show the class objectives.

-Explain that today's lesson will provide a more in-depth look at SQL's features.
+* Explain that today's lesson will provide a more in-depth look at SQL's features.
 Students will work with imported tables to expand their SQL skills.

 ### 2. Instructor Do: Import Data (15 min)

+In this activity, instructors will help students prepare for today's lesson by importing the necessary data to their databases.

 **File:** [Resources](Activities/01-Evr_Import_Data/Resources/schema.sql)